forfadre0820/nhn_submit_hun/replit.md

 - July 08, 2025.
 Updated Contact section numbering from 04 to 05 to accommodate new Gallery section
 - July 08, 2025.
 Enhanced modal transition animations with smoother dissolve effects: increased duration to 0.6s for main modal, added cubic-bezier easing, and improved scale/opacity transitions for professional feel
 - July 08, 2025.
 Reduced excessive spacing between Contact section and Footer to improve layout flow and visual hierarchy
+- July 08, 2025.
+Standardized Contact section spacing to match other sections using SPACING.sectionGap and consistent margin values
 ```

 ## User Preferences